jakehaugen/pantheon/CLI-STYLE-GUIDE.md

 This section outlines what each of these principles mean and the following sections explain how these principles should be applied in specific scenarios.

 ### 1. Be Consistent
 Consistency is important to help our end users build a mental model of how Pantheon works.
-By being consistent with our word choices, visual formatting and style of communication it helps users know what to expect as they interact with Pantheon.
+By being consistent with our word choices, visual formatting, and style of communication it helps users know what to expect as they interact with Pantheon.

 ### 2. Keep it Simple
 Avoid technical jargon and always assume our end users may have questions.
 This doesn't mean answering all of those questions in the CLI, but it does mean explaining things in a simple way and when complexity inevitably rises, directing our users to documentation that will help them.